JackBerg/Serial-Monitor/README.md

 Use VB 2022, copy & paste code.
 This version use minimal codes to demonstrate the receiving of ASCII characters through USB Port.
+The LGT8F328P already contain the Arduino code to send characters.